Long-Term Care Insurance - What Type of Policy is Right For You?

 5. Kidney Failure/Dialysis

 When applying for long-term care insurance, a medical history is sent to the underwriter for a preliminary evaluation.
 The preliminary evaluation ensures the quoted premium is as accurate as possible and that the proper insurance company is selected based on an individual’s pre-existing conditions.
 Each insurance company has slightly different underwriting standards.
-There have been several instances where a specific medical condition results in a declined application, but another company is willing to approve the application.
+There have been several instances where a specific medical condition resulted in a declined application, but another company is willing to approve the application.

 How do I determine if long-term care insurance is right for me?

-Long-term care insurance can be an important piece of a financial plan and it is important to work alongside a financial planner who understands the policies available.
+Long-term care insurance can be an important piece of a financial plan, and it is important to work alongside a financial planner who understands the policies available.
 If you want to discuss long-term care insurance, please use my scheduling link to book an appointment.

 Mike Heatwole

-Mike is a Certified Financial Planner™ and founder of The Dala Group.
-He graduated from Illinois Institute of Technology with a bachelor’s degree in Civil Engineering and a master’s degree in Structural Engineering.
-Prior to founding The Dala Group, Mike’s financial planning career started at Waddell & Reed where he built a wealth management firm focusing his efforts on helping families achieve their lifestyle and legacy goals.
+Mike Heatwole is a Certified Financial Planner™.
+He is the founder and CEO of The Dala Group.
+Mike graduated from the Illinois Institute of Technology with a bachelor’s degree in civil engineering and a master’s in Structural Engineering.
+His interest in financial planning began as a table leader for Dave Ramsey’s Financial Peace University, and shortly after, he changed careers to became a financial planner.
+He organically built The Dala Group, a wealth management firm, focusing on helping families achieve their lifestyle and legacy goals.

 Previous